google/safetext/README.md

 }
 ```

-This program demonstrates how a malicious `addressee` input can cause injection of new YAML keys in the template execution result.
+This program demonstrates how a malicious `addressee` input can cause injection
+of new YAML keys in the template execution result.

-With `text/template`, no errors will be encountered when this happens, and the program output will be:
+With `text/template`, no errors will be encountered when this happens, and the
+program output will be:

 ```
 { hello: safe }
 { hello: world, oops: true }
 ```

-By instead switching from `text/template `to `safetext/yamltemplate`, the injection would have been prevented, with the output instead being:
+By instead switching from `text/template`to `safetext/yamltemplate`, the
+injection would have been prevented, with the output instead being:

 ```
 { hello: safe }
 Error: YAML Injection Detected
 ```

-## Supported formats

-### yamltemplate

-The intention of `yamltemplate` is to ensure that by-default none of the strings in the input data affect the structure of the resultant YAML (just the values).

-- For example, the below template would be compatible with yamltemplate as-is, whilst automatically preventing any injections from the `Name` input:

-        name: {{.Name}}

-- However, any template nodes that _are_ expected to change the resultant YAML structure, such as inserting arbitrary YAML config, would need to be annotated explicitly as `StructuralData`:
+## Instructions for `text/template` replacements

+Injection detection is automatically applied when accessing input data fields.

+-   It can also be manually enabled on the result of any function call:

+    ```
+    {{ RetrieveUntrustedData | ApplyInjectionDetection }}
+    ```

+-   The injection logic can be disabled on certain fields by applying the
+    `StructuralData` annotation:

+    ```
-        config: {{ (StructuralData .Config) }}
+    {{ (StructuralData .x) }}

-- Another case of needing the `StructuralData` annotation would be if you have a key name that depends on an input string:
+    ```

+-   The `StructuralData` annotation is also needed when passing an input to a
+    function where the input should not be mutated, such as a performing some
+    kind of lookup:

+    ```
-        {{ (StructuralData .Name) }}-age: {{ .Age }}
+    name: {{ readFile (StructuralData .pathToName) | ApplyInjectionDetection }}
+    ```

-- It is recommended to make full use of `text/template` features like conditional expressions, range loops, etc to avoid the `StructuralData` annotation where possible.
+-   It is recommended to make full use of `text/template` features like
+    conditional expressions, range loops, etc to avoid the `StructuralData`
+    annotation where possible.
 For example, instead of:

+    ```
     properties:
         {{ (StructuralData .PropertiesYaml) }}
+    ```

     Consider: